-All images in this article are copyright Lauren Rand/Butter & Bodoni
+All images in this article are copyright Lauren Rand/Butter & Bodoni.

 Hi, tell us a bit about you!
 What do you do?

-Hi there, my name is Lauren and I am the founder of Butter & Bodoni, a bespoke cake and confectionery studio based in Edinburgh, Scotland.
+Hi there, my name is Lauren, and I am the founder of Butter & Bodoni, a bespoke cake and confectionery studio based in Edinburgh, Scotland.
 I specialise in creating design-led cakes and confections for weddings and celebrations.
 With a 10-year career in graphic design behind me, I approach cake through the lens of a designer and enjoy working with modern, creative couples who are looking to push the boundaries of traditional cake design.

 What’s your earliest memory of cake?

 My earliest memory of cake is baking with my grandma Kaye.
 She loved to bake and baked something almost every day.
 There were always cookies in the kitchen, a cake in the fridge and something in her arms when she came to visit.
-My favourite memories of her are of me as a young toddler sitting on her countertop helping her make a cake for dinner.
+My favourite memories of her are of me as a young toddler sitting on her countertop, helping her make a cake for dinner.
 She would let me help measure the ingredients and stir the mixture no matter how big of a mess I was making.
-And she would always let me lick the bowl and the beaters after the cake was done.
+And she would always let me lick the bowl and the beaters after the cake was made.
 My passion for baking and my overwhelming urge to feed the people that I love comes from her.